c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 To use gRPC in your Gradle project, place your *.proto* file in the *src/main/proto* directory, add the required Gradle dependencies, and configure the Protobuf Gradle plugin.

-Next, execute a Gradle task (*./gradlew generateProto* or *./gradlew compileJava* or just *./gradlew build*), and the generated Java classes will be placed in a designated directory (in our example *build/generated/source/proto/main/java*).
+Next, execute a Gradle task (*./gradlew generateProto* or *./gradlew compileJava* or just *./gradlew build*), and the generated Java classes will be placed in a designated directory (in our example, *build/generated/source/proto/main/java*).
 These generated classes fall into two categories: message definition classes and service definition classes.

 For the EchoRequest message, an immutable EchoRequest class is generated to handle data storage and serialization, along with an inner EchoRequest.Builder class to create the EchoRequest class using the builder pattern.
 Similar classes are generated for the EchoResponse message.